ZhongMeiZhou/Final_webAPI_TraViz/README.md

 ## Description

-A simple web service that scrapes Lonely Planet tours by country using the [lonely_planet_tours](https://github.com/ZhongMeiZhou/scraper_project) gem
+A simple web service that scrapes Lonely Planet tours based on several parameters using the [lonely_planet_tours](https://github.com/ZhongMeiZhou/scraper_project) gem

 ## Usage and Examples